Selecting Stocks with a Score

 It turns out I was a little early in buying the stock.
 In the 12 months after I bought the stock, it decreased by 19% while the S&P 500 increased by 13%.
 However, if I had bought it a year later, my total return would have been much better over both the short and long term, as shown in the table below.

 |1 Year||2 Years||Until June 2020|

 So, even though my returns were lower than the market average because I bought the stock too early in the company’s turnaround, I correctly decided to keep it after its first year of poor performance.
-That is, if I had sold the stock one year after I purchased it and bought an S&P 500 A type of exchanged-traded fund (ETF) or mutual fund that invests in such a way that the returns on the fund are identical or very close to a market index.
-For example, an S&P 500 index fund wou...
-More, I would have been worse off.
+That is, if I had sold the stock one year after I purchased it and bought an S&P 500 index fund, I would have been worse off.

 As with any investing strategy, it is important that you understand the assumptions underlying the Piotroski score.
 I also recommend that you understand the story behind the company you are considering for investment, as described in my post on buying stocks based on their financial fundamentals.
 There are companies that may have a Piotroski score of 8 or 9 that don’t have a good turn-around story, such as the one I described for FUJIY.
 In those cases, you may not want to rely solely on the Piotroski score.

 Calculated in this case as Book Value Per Share at most recent fiscal year end divided by Price on May 29, 2020, so not exactly equal to the ratio as calculated by Piotroski.